SMW-Editor/smw-editor/README.md

 **Currently in progress:** parsing the ROM and generating project files from it ([To-do list](https://github.com/Adanos020/nsmwe/issues/2)).
-The internal ROM header is now being correctly parsed, now I'm working on extracting colour palettes and graphics.
+The internal ROM header and colour palettes are now being correctly parsed.
+Now I'm working on extracting graphics.

 ## Building